gnirmal1/cs-f363-tetris/README.md

 Section3 # This section is for future extensions

 ```
+For strings kindly ensure you use "".
 After the sections ensure the presence of a newline.
 Each parameter is specified on a new line, followed by an equal sign (=) and the desired value.
 The input file is divided into three sections: Section1, Section2, and Section3.
 Section1 contains the primary game configuration parameters, while Section 2 is used for function definitions and Section 3 is reserved for future extensions.
 Function definitions require the use of bython in the compilation process, so install it before running make tests.

 _Declaration_